-How to Find Surface Area of a 3D Shape
+How to Find the Surface Area of 3D Shapes

-Lets try one together.
 Right, so what do we know?
-Well, we know that we need the surface area of a 3D object is the sum of the surface area of its six sides.
-In our problem, we know we have a height of 4 a width of 20 and a length of 32.
+Well, we know that we need the surface area of this 3D object, and that the surface area of 3D objects, especially when they look like this—a box—it’s the sum of the area of its 6 sides.
+In our problem we know that we have a height of 4, a width of 20, and a length of 32.

-We have a total of six sides, so lets figure out what those areas will be.
+We have a total of 6 sides, so let’s figure out what those areas will be.

-I hope that helps.
-Thanks for watching this video lesson, and until next time, happy studying.
+I hope that helps!
+Thanks so much for watching this video lesson, and until next time, happy studying!